CircuitSetup/Flux-Capacitor_backup/README.md

 Normally, the Box LEDs flash during the time travel sequence.
 If you prefer to instead have them constantly on during a time travel, check this option.

+##### &#9654; Play TCD-alarm sounds

+If a TCD is connected via BTTFN or MQTT, the FC visually signals when the TCD's alarm sounds.
+If you want the FC to play an alarm sound, check this option.

 #### Home Assistant / MQTT settings

 ##### &#9654; Use Home Assistant (MQTT 3.1.1)